Civet (perfumery): Composition

 The chemical in civet oil that gives it most of its distinctive odor is civetone, at a concentration of between 2.5 and 3.4%.
 The oil also includes various other ketones such as cyclopentadecanone, cyclohexadecanone, cycloheptadecanone, and 6-cis-cycloheptadecenone.
 The animal scent is reinforced by the presence of smaller amounts of indole and skatole, which in African civet are present at a concentration of about 1%.

 Uses

-Civet has a distinctly different odor from musk and was formerly a versatile ingredient of fine fragrances.
-It is being displaced by 5-cyclohexadecen-1-one (ambretone) which is more easily synthesized.
+Though historically used in perfumes, civet is often replaced by the easily-synthesized 5-cyclohexadecen-1-one (traded as Ambretone).

 Civet absolute (CAS# 68916-26-7) is used as a flavor and in perfumery.

 Safety

 The United States does not allow civets to be imported, as the species can transmit the SARS virus.
 The US does however permit the importation of civet oil, as long as it has been treated to ensure it is noninfectious.